Global CFDDA-based Onshore and Offshore Wind Potential Supply Curves by Country, Class, and Depth

 This dataset contains global onshore and offshore wind supply curves based on a resource assessment performed at the National Renewable Energy Laboratory (NREL) based on the National Center for Atmospheric Research's (NCAR) Climate Four Dimensional Data Assimilation (CFDDA) mesoscale climate database.
 This overview is intended to provide a brief description of the origin of the tables in this workbook, not to fully explain the assumptions and calculations involved.
-A forthcoming paper will include full detail of sources and assumptions.
+The paper linked below includes full detail of sources and assumptions.

 The supply curves are defined by country and resource quality.
 Onshore supply curves are further differentiated by distance to nearest large load or power plant, and offshore by distance to shore and water depth.